Cape Coral man tries to figure out meaning of his 25-year-old tattoos - News Break

 “I think that’s about religion,” said Pi.

-Wednesday evening, Lopez said his new friends in China told him the second tattoo meant knowledge, making the English translation ‘God Knows’ or ‘God’s Knowledge.’
+Wednesday evening, Lopez said his new friends in China told him the second tattoo meant knowledge.

 “You don’t want to continue just putting random stuff on your body,” said Lopez.